hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALAddEventDialog.class/README.md

-I am a window for adding a new event
+CALAddEventDialog is a CALEventDialog window for adding a new event.